sdhEmily/TranslucentSide/README.md

 # ![image](https://github.com/user-attachments/assets/a1096d13-a83b-454b-b1e9-e160a3b14b46)

 ## How to use

-* BetterDiscord/Vencord users should use [TranslucentSide.theme.css](https://raw.githubusercontent.com/sdhEmily/TranslucentSide/main/TranslucentSide.theme.css) file and either
+* Paste `https://raw.githubusercontent.com/sdhEmily/TranslucentSide/refs/heads/main/TranslucentSide.theme.css` into the the Vencord themes page
-  * Place it in the BetterDiscord/Vencord themes folder
+* Place [TranslucentSide.theme.css](https://raw.githubusercontent.com/sdhEmily/TranslucentSide/main/TranslucentSide.theme.css) into the themes folder
-  * Copy the text and paste it in the quickCSS text field
+* Copy the text from [TranslucentSide.theme.css](https://raw.githubusercontent.com/sdhEmily/TranslucentSide/main/TranslucentSide.theme.css) and paste it in the quickCSS text field

 ## Enabling Translucency